-Barack Obama Has Shared His Message For How To Make This Moment Matter
+Barack Obama Has Shared His Thoughts On How To Make This Moment Matter

-In a post on Medium, former President Barack Obama offered some advice and guidance for the protestors calling for justice for George Floyd and an end to police brutality.
+In a post published at Medium, former President Barack Obama offered some advice and guidance for the protestors calling for justice for George Floyd and an end to police brutality.
 “It’s going to be up to a new generation of activists to shape strategies that best fit the times.
 But I believe there are some basic lessons to draw from past efforts that are worth remembering.”
 Obama begins, acknowledging that the “overwhelming majority of participants have been peaceful, courageous, responsible, and inspiring” but cautioned protestors to not get swept up in the violence of the small minority who are causing property damage and looting.

 As millions of people across the country take to the streets and raise their voices in response to the killing of George Floyd and the ongoing problem of unequal justice, I’ve heard many ask how we can sustain momentum to bring about real change.